Cost of Living in Madrid

 - Leisure: A cinema ticket costs approx. 9€, and a Fitness Club Monthly fee is about 35€

 - Clothing: The price of a chain store pair of jeans is about 20€, increasing up to 70€ for a branded sport trousers.
 A mid-range pair of running shoes are 60€

 - Transportation & Gas: In Madrid, a one-way public transport ticket costs 1,5€, a monthly ticket costs around 55€.
 A litre of 95-grade fuel costs around 1,23€

-Small family-run stores (tiendas) still constitute the bulk of Spanish retailers, although the shopping scene has been transformed in the last decade with the opening of numerous shopping centres (many beautifully designed) and hypermarkets, and the effects of the recession in the early1990s.
+) still constitute the bulk of Spanish retailers, although the shopping scene has been transformed in the last two decades with the opening of numerous shopping centres and hypermarkets chains.

 With the exception of markets, where haggling over the price is part of the enjoyment (except when buying food), retail prices are fixed in Spain and shown as PVP (precio de venta al público).

 The best time to have a shopping spree is during the winter and summer sales (rebajas) in January-February and July-August respectively, when bargains abound and prices are often reduced up to 50% or more (the best bargains are usually on clothing and shoes).

 Gift Items from Spain